dmcginley/project1_yoga_site/README.md

 I went to my  Repository (project1_yoga_site), and under the "Settings" tab went down to the "Pages" section on the left menu.
 In there I could easily deploy my site.

-Once every deployed I checked everything was working ok.
+Once everything deployed I checked everything was working ok.
 I checked response times and refresh time, the links/buttons, and that the videos worked as desired.

 My Yoga 4 Life site can be found here - https://dmcginley.github.io/project1_yoga_site (same link as above)